Consensys/doc.teku/docs/HowTo/Voluntary-Exit.md

 * Specify the validators to exit using the [`--validator-keys`](../Reference/CLI/Subcommands/Voluntary-Exit.md#validator-keys) option.
 * Specify the earliest epoch at which to exit using the [`--epoch`](../Reference/CLI/Subcommands/Voluntary-Exit.md#epoch) option.
-The specified epoch must be a past or current epoch.
+If not specified, this defaults to the current epoch.
+You cannot specify a future epoch.

 If using an external signer such as [Web3Signer], then specify the external signer URL and public key of the exiting validator: